nopnop2002/esp-idf-ssd1306/HowToUseOtherDevice/README.md

 I2C_NUM_1 ----- Any I2C Device using legacy i2c driver
 ```

-If other i2c devices use legacy i2c drivers, SSD1306 must also use legacy drivers.
+If other i2c devices use legacy i2c drivers, SSD1306 must also use legacy i2c drivers.
 ```
 I2C_NUM_0 ----- I2C SSD1306 using legacy i2c driver
 I2C_NUM_1 ----- Any I2C Device using legacy i2c driver
 ```

-If SSD1306 use new i2c drivers, other i2c devices must also use legacy drivers.
+If SSD1306 use new i2c drivers, other i2c devices must also use new i2c drivers.
 ```
 I2C_NUM_0 ----- I2C SSD1306 using new i2c driver
 I2C_NUM_1 ----- Any I2C Device using new i2c driver